SiliconLabsSoftware/devs-arduino-ble-motor-control/README.md

 M0     # Stop motor
 ```

-Command can be sent via the serial or the BLE interface.
-The command structure are the same on both interface.
+Commands can be sent via the serial or the BLE interface.
+The command structures are the same on both interfaces.

 #### BLE Connection Setup
 Scan for BLE devices using **Simplicity Connect** application.
-In the list of detected devices, identify the one named in the format motor_xxyyzz, where xxyyzz corresponds to a portion of the device’s Bluetooth address.
-The figure on the side hows an example of scanning the device we tested.
+In the list of detected devices, identify the one named in the format motor_xxyyzz, where xxyyzz corresponds to a portion of the device's Bluetooth address.
+The figure on the side shows an example of scanning the device we tested.
 To establish a connection with the device, the user must click the **Connect** button.
 ![ble_scan](/resources/ble_scan.png)

 The device details are displayed in the adjacent image.
 Users may rename the Service and Characteristic fields for easier identification.
 To begin sending commands, choose the **Write** option.
 To receive messages from the device, enable the **Notify** option.